 When it comes to anal sex, people’s opinions differ widely.
 For some, orgasms from anal sex are common experiences, whilst others have memories of pain and insecurity.
 We take a closer look at anal sex and explore whether anal orgasms are real.

 First things first: what feels good is good

 We like to believe that each body is different and wonderfully unique.
 There are no patented ways to doing things and every sexual journey is unique.
 Don’t be alienated by the experiences or stories of others, because anal sex is a sensitive practice that doesn’t work for everyone.

 If you plan to engage in anal sex, you should be sure that you want to do so.
 Don’t let others persuade you if you’re just not ready.
 Anal sex requires mental relaxation and full trust in your partner.
 Make sure you communicate openly with each other and share the sexual moves you enjoy.
 Feel free to speak about any issues that may feel unusual or uncomfortable.
 Most importantly, always respect your body’s boundaries.
 If you feel any pain, you may not be ready for anal sex just yet.

 Prepare for the “ooh” without the “ouch”!

 It requires a certain amount of preparation to stretch the rectum for anal penetration.
-Without any pre-stretching you risk lasting injury from anal sex.
+Without any pre-stretching, you risk lasting injury from anal sex.
 There are a few things you can do to prepare.
 The We-Vibe Ditto Anal Plug is a great tool you can use to stretch your sphincter gently and slowly in preparation for penal penetration.
-At the same time he treats you in an exciting way with deep vibrations, which can also give you an anal orgasm.
+At the same time, it treats you in an exciting way with deep vibrations, which can also give you an anal toy orgasm.
+For more details check our vibrating anal plugs.
 Important.
 Whatever you do, don’t skimp on the lube.